globus/globus-automate-client/docs/source/overview.rst

 flows and in a separation of concerns where "sub-flows" can be trusted to provide some process or behavior.

-When users execute flow, we call that a *run*.
+When users start a flow, we call that a *run*.
 A run shares the action interface, supporting operations such as viewing its status, cancelling its execution, and removing its execution state.
 This allows for common tooling and terminology for working with runs and